atul-atul/atul-atul.github.io/docs/_posts/2023-11-08-recommended-books-for-programmers.md

     This book talks about OO design pattern primarily centered around interfaces.
 It is dated with examples of window toolkits, etc. And nowadays with functional programming in context, the OO design patterns may seem overkill or too much of structure.
 But their discussion about interfaces, why, how of a patterns, etc. stayed with me.
 This book and Refactoring by Fowler taught me the importance of naming things well.
 For example, if you tell me you will use a builder here and extract a template method there to be implemented by various concrete implementations, I can understand it without much further detailing.
 Good, intention revealing names give you an abstraction over the concept indicated by those names.

 7. **Microservices** by Sam Newman
-    While the book seems like a lecture series of slides translated to long-form content to be made into the book, the resulting book gave me a lay of the land of sorts of microservices and distributed systems.
-Domain Driven Design by Eric Evans is a recommended read in this area for bounded contexts, etc.
+    While the book seems like a lecture series of slides translated to long-form content to be made into the book, the resulting book gave me a lay of the land of sorts of microservices and distributed systems. **Domain Driven Design** by Eric Evans is a recommended read in this area for bounded contexts, etc.

 9. **The Pragmatic Programmer** by Dave Thomas and Andy Hunt
-    This is a good book to come back to often to and glance through it again and again.
+    This is a good book to come back to often to and glance through again and again.
 Better than books like Code Complete, IMO.

 11. **Coders at Work and Programmers at Work**
     These books are great if you need some sort of looking up to the elders and get motivated.